-- In two afternoons: - □ Learn how to write programs in Python - □ Learn how digital images are stored in the computer - Use Python programs to change images and create new ones! - Of course we won't learn everything there is to know in two days, but we'll make quite a start!!
+- Learn how to write programs in Python - Learn how digital images are stored in the computer - Use Python programs to change images and create new ones! - Of course we won't learn everything there is to know in a few days, but we'll make quite a start!!